 With faith in Jesus Christ as our anchor, our plan to become self-reliant becomes a little easier and a little clearer.
 We learn much more when the Holy Ghost is our constant companion.
 Read more

 The purpose of becoming spiritually and temporally self-reliant is to become better able to serve the Lord and care for others (see John 15:8).
 The Savior invites us all to act, to stand independent, and to become as He is.
 He will help us.
 He has promised: “It is my purpose to provide for my saints, for all things are mine.
 But it must needs be done in mine own way” (D&C 104:15–16).
 His way includes learning and living the principles of self-reliance—“the ability, commitment, and effort to provide the necessities of life for self and family”.
-Providing in the Lord’s Way: Summary of a Leader’s Guide to Welfare ).
+Providing in the Lord’s Way

 The prophets have taught us multiple times that although the Lord never forsakes us, usually he does not do for us what we can reasonably do for ourselves.
 When we do need help, very often the help comes through other persons which means that as we become self-reliant, the more able we are to build up God’s kingdom and to use the things the Lord blesses us with to help and serve others.
 Self-reliance is vital to our temporal and our spiritual well-being, and its fruits bring us full circle, for “when ye are in the service of your fellow beings ye are only in the service of your God”